HomeSite Map

 (John Lennon - Paul McCartney)

-The Beatles had a particular love for the "girl groups" of the early sixties.
+The Beatles had a particular love for the "girl groups" of the early '60s.
 So much so, in fact, that they decided to record cover songs made popular by girl groups on their early albums.
 Their first British album "Please Please Me" contained three ("Chains," "Boys" and "Baby It's You") while their second British album "With The Beatles" contained two ("Please Mister Postman" and "Devil In Her Heart").

 Their next British album to include cover songs was "Beatles For Sale," but they decided to focus primarily on their male rock 'n' roll idols Chuck Berry, Buddy Holly, Little Richard and Carl Perkins (with Dr. Feelgood thrown in for fun).
 But their love for the 'girl groups' still came through on at least one track.